 - Listening.
 Watch French TV shows, cartoons, movies, and YouTube videos; listen to French talk radio, podcasts, and audiobooks.
 Training your ear will help you become familiar with French sounds.
 Many French courses and platforms, including French Together, offer ways to listen to French words, phrases, and long audio clips of conversations, news broadcasts, and more.

 - Speaking.
-You can practice speaking French with online platforms like these, or even reach out to find a real-life conversation exchange partner (always make sure to do this in a public place).
+You can practice speaking French with online platforms, or even reach out to find a real-life conversation exchange partner (always make sure to do this in a public place).

 - Taking one-on-one lessons with a native French speaker, or practicing with a French friend.
 If you’re friends with a French person who’s fluent in English, don’t be afraid to try to speak French with them.
 If they want to practice their English, you guys can agree that sometimes when you get together, you’ll speak French, and other times you’ll speak English.